theforeman/foreman-documentation/guides/README.md

 This is upstream source code of [Red Hat Satellite 6](https://access.redhat.com/documentation/en-us/red_hat_satellite) documentation as well as parts of the [orcharhino documentation](https://docs.orcharhino.com/or/docs/index.html).
 All content in this repository uses [AsciiDoctor](https://asciidoctor.org/) syntax and aims to follow [Guidelines for Red Hat Documentation](https://redhat-documentation.github.io/).
-This is a **work in progress**, an attempt to take content written by Red Hat documentation team, modularize it, incorporate [existing documentation](https://theforeman.org/documentation.html) and eventually make this the only and official documentation for Foreman, Katello and all plug-ins.
+This is a **work in progress**, an attempt to take content written by Red Hat documentation team, modularize it, incorporate [existing documentation](https://theforeman.org/documentation.html) and eventually make this the only and official documentation for Foreman, Katello and all plugins.

 Contributions are welcome.
 Please read the [Contribution guidelines](#contribution-guidelines) before opening a Pull Request.